SabeinW/osticket-prereqs/README.md

 <img src="https://i.imgur.com/32tS01O.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-HeidiSQL is an application that allows us to make a connection to our database and configure it etc.
+HeidiSQL is an application that allows us to connect to our database and configure it etc.
 </p>
 <br />